zenglg/unvme/README.md

 The UNVMe runtime log messages will be saved in /dev/shm/unvme.log.

-Before running the UNVMe service or applications, the user must first run the setup script once to bind all the NVMe to vfio devices using the following
+Before running the UNVMe driver or applications, the user must first run the setup script once to bind all NVMe to VFIO devices using the following
 command:

     $ test/unvme-setup

 To reset the devices to the default NVMe kernel space drivers, run command: